 The attribute "managementData" defines the management data which shall be reported.
 This may either include a list of data categories or a list of management data identified with their name.
 For further details see clause 4.3.50.
 The "targetNodeFilter" attribute can be used to target object instance(s) producing the required management data.
 It is assumed that the consumer may not have detailed knowledge of the network and hence may not identify the exact object instance producing the required management data.
 In this case consumer can request management data, specified by 3GPP, produced by certain object instance (s) based on a particular location, the domain (CN or RAN) of theobject instances, and the handled traffic (CP or UP) of the object instances.

 To activate the production of the requested data, a MnS consumer has to create a "ManagementDataCollection" object instance on the MnS producer.
+The production and reporting of the management data can be constrained by conditions such that only when the conditions are satisfied shall management data collection be enabled.
+For example, a MnS consumer can request to create two ManagementDataCollection instances.
+One can be configured with low data producing and reporting period on a set of conditions (e.g, to reduce transmission cost when network performance metric is in normal range).
+Another can be configured with high data producing and reporting period on another set of conditions (e.g. to enable network optimization when network performance metric is in abnormal range) .

 The MnS producer may derive multiple jobs ("PerfMetricJob", "TraceJob") from a single "ManagementDataCollection" job for collecting the required management data.
 If the MnS producer receives the collected data from multiple sources, it consolidate the data into a set of management data for reporting.